CenturyLinkCloud/APIDocs/Blueprint/get-pending-packages.md

 Gets a list of Blueprint Packages that are pending publication.

-This list contains all Packages that were uploaded to Tier 3 via FTP or that were uploaded in the UI via HTTP.
+This list contains all Packages that were uploaded to  via FTP or that were uploaded in the UI via HTTP.

 ## URL